Caramelized Wild Mushroom Pizza

 For the pizza

-• Remove from the oven, top with goat cheese, fresh thyme and season with salt and pepper.
+• Remove from the oven, sprinkle with crumbled goat cheese, fresh thyme leaves, flaky salt, and black pepper.
+Slice and serve immediately.

 Notes